cpaika/hello-world-cobol-lambda/README.md

 ## Hello World Cobol with AWS Lambda
 This repository contains a 'Hello World' COBOL program that can deploy and run on AWS Lambda, fronted by an API Gateway.
+This is the companion code for my [blog post](https://paika.tech/blog/2020/09/27/running-cobol-on-aws-lambda.html) on the topic.

 ### Prerequisites
 We need the following tools to run and deploy this application: [GnuCOBOL](https://sourceforge.net/projects/gnucobol/), [Serverless Framework](https://www.serverless.com/), and [Docker](https://www.docker.com/)